diffix/desktop/docs/operation.md

 | --- | --- | --- | --- |
 | 0 of 440257 (0%) | 0 of 3 (0%) | 0.05% | 0.69% |

-In this case is almost no distortion.
+In this case there is almost no distortion.
 No data is suppressed, the median distortion is a small fraction of 1%, and even the maximum distortion is below 1%.
 Low distortion occurs where there are relatively few output bins, and each bin contains data for a substantial number of protected entities.

 ### Example 2: A long tail